cbochs/portal.nvim/README.md

 local resolved_query = require("portal.query").resolve(query)

 -- A search can be explicitly searched for, returning a list of Portal.Jump.
--- Invalid jumps will have their direction field set to types.Direction.NONE local available_jumps = require("portal.jump").search(query)
+-- Invalid jumps will have their direction field set to types.direction.none local available_jumps = require("portal.jump").search(query)
 ```